 The Science Department believes that science gives young people necessary life-long skills as it encourages them to think, analyse and evaluate information.
 We aim to show the importance and relevance of science in everyday life.

-At Key Stage 3, the principal focus of science teaching is to develop a deeper understanding of a range of scientific ideas in the subject disciplines of biology, chemistry and physics.
+The principal focus of science teaching is to develop a deeper understanding of a range of scientific ideas in the subject disciplines of biology, chemistry and physics.
 Students should begin to see the connections between these subject areas and become aware of some of the big ideas underpinning scientific knowledge and understanding.

 Students also develop key scientific skills throughout the course.
 They will be taught about scientific attitudes, experimental skills and investigations, analysis and evaluation, and measurement.
 Students will develop their use of scientific vocabulary, including the use of scientific nomenclature and units and mathematical equations.
 They will be shown how scientific ideas have developed historically as well as reflecting on modern developments in science.